Roof damage caused by raccoons

 WCO certification classes are held in both Olympia and Spokane twice each year.
 Classes in Olympia are held at the headquarters' office in the Natural Resources Building, Room 175*, on the first Friday of March and the first Friday of August each year.
 Classes in Spokane are held at the Region 1 office in the conference room on the fourth Friday of March and the fourth Friday of August each year.
 Approximately 6 weeks before the class date, a link to sign up for the class will be made available at the top of this webpage.
 Class details and time will be provided during the sign-up process.
 Because class sizes are limited at each location and are first-come, first-served, interested parties must sign up online to confirm a seat for the class.
 Classes are approximately 4-5 hours long.
+Each student must pass a WCO Exam provided at the end of class, with a minimum passing score of 90%.
 Note that each student must pay a $50 enrollment fee on the day of the training, just prior to the start of class.
 Addresses to each of the locations are:

 Natural Resources Building

 Olympia, WA 98501